embulk/embulk/embulk-docs/src/built-in.rst

 Using variables
 ~~~~~~~~~~~~~~~~~~

-You can embed environment variables in configuration file using `Liquid template engine <http://liquidmarkup.org/>`_ (This is experimental feature.
-Behavior might change or be removed in future releases).
+You can embed environment variables in configuration file using `Liquid template engine <http://liquidmarkup.org/>`_ (Behavior might change in future releases).

 To use template engine, configuration file name must end with ``.yml.liquid``.